 We also note recent work of \citet{roth2018pre} and \citet{rambachan2019honest}, who focus on valid inference in difference in differences settings when users look at past outcomes to check for parallel trends.
-Our approach is more general, in that we use past data not only to check whether the trends are parallel, but also to construct the weights to make them parallel.
+Our approach uses past data not only to check whether the trends are parallel, but also to construct the weights to make them parallel.
 In this setting, we show that one can still conduct valid inference, as long as $N$ and $T$ are large enough and the size of the treatment block is small.

-In terms of our formal results, our paper fit broadly in the literature on panel models with interactive fixed effects and the matrix completion literature \citep{athey2017matrix, bai2009panel, moon2015linear,moon2017dynamic, robins1985comparison,xu2017generalized}.
-Different types of problems of this type have a long tradition in the econometrics literature, with early results going back to \citet*{ahn2001gmm}, \citet{chamberlain1992efficiency} and \citet*{holtz1988estimating} in the case of finite-horizon panels (i.e., in our notation, under asymptotics where $T$ is fixed and only $N \rightarrow \infty$).
-More recently, \citet{freyberger2018non} extended the work of \citet{chamberlain1992efficiency} to a setting that's closely related to ours, and emphasized the role of the past outcomes for constructing moment restrictions in the fixed-$T$ setting. \citet{freyberger2018non} attains identification by assuming that the errors $E_{it}$ are uncorrelated, and thus past outcomes act as valid instruments.
+In terms of our formal results, our paper fits broadly in the literature on panel models with interactive fixed effects and the matrix completion literature \citep{athey2017matrix, bai2009panel, moon2015linear,moon2017dynamic, robins1985comparison,xu2017generalized}.
+Different types of problems of this form have a long tradition in the econometrics literature, with early results going back to \citet*{ahn2001gmm}, \citet{chamberlain1992efficiency} and \citet*{holtz1988estimating} in the case of finite-horizon panels (i.e., in our notation, under asymptotics where $T$ is fixed and only $N \rightarrow \infty$).
+More recently, \citet{freyberger2018non} extended the work of \citet{chamberlain1992efficiency} to a setting that's closely related to ours, and emphasized the role of the past outcomes for constructing moment restrictions in the fixed-$T$ setting. \citet{freyberger2018non} attains identification by assuming that the errors $\be_{it}$ are uncorrelated, and thus past outcomes act as valid instruments.
 In contrast, we allow for correlated errors within rows, and thus need to work in a large-$T$ setting.